 Electric vs Propane Patio Heaters: Compared In 6 Ways

-Now, while all patio heaters do the same thing, they’re not created equal.
-I want us to look at propane vs electric models, and how they stack up against each other.
+Although all patio heaters do the same thing, they’re not created equal.

 Before analyzing these appliances under different categories, it’s important to look at what each model does right, and where there’s room for improvement.

 These heaters use electromagnetic waves to heat objects or people, which is a great way to stay warm even if there’s a lot of wind.

 They’re safe to use around kids, as there’s no fire involved.
 Moreover, they’re easy to install and use, and they can even be mounted on walls, which is a great way to save space.

 However, there are other characteristics that you might want to take into consideration before buying an electric patio heater.